ramrom/rams_dot_files/cheatsheets/cloud_aws_cheatsheet.md

     - a target group is a collection of healthy endpoints or IPs, it connects to listeners on an ALB
     - can have one ALB route to many target groups, e.g. host-based or path-based rules
 - EKS - Elastic Kubernetes Service, AWS hosted k8 system

+## TECH
+- Firecracker is a custom virtualization tech made by aws, each VM runs on a host KVM

 ## AWS CLI
 - `aws configure --profile someprofile list`  - list sessions under that profile